-In late October, I had the absolute pleasure of seeing one of my favourites bands of all time, HIM, play live at Rock City in Nottingham!
-What’s even better than that, is that days before the gig I spoke to frontman Ville Valo on the phone to catch up and see how life as the vocalist for one of Finlands biggest exports is in 2013.
-He is one if the most down to earth, and humble men I’ve ever spoken to and that’s before you even consider that he’s an icon.
+In late October, I had the absolute pleasure of seeing one of my personal, favourite bands of all time, HIM, as they played live at Rock City in Nottingham!
+What’s even better than that, is that days before the gig I got to speak to frontman Ville Valo and find out how life as the vocalist for one of Finlands biggest exports is in 2013.
+He was one of the most down to earth, and humble men I’ve ever spoken to and that’s before you even consider that he’s an icon.
 So here it is, when Mojo20 met Ville Valo…

 Stuart: 2013 has been a massive year for HIM, with the release of ‘Tears on Tape’ and now another big international tour.
 How are you finding this year and has the album received the attention or recognition you were expecting?